dsandstrom/atom-ekini-like-ui/README.md

 So my thanks for the hard work to @kkga, @brend, and @simko-io.

 ### Todo
 * Button disabled
 * wrap guide (may be in syntax only)
-* Scroll bars don't always work
+* Scroll bar css don't always work
 * Widen scroll bars